CS-DS-125/125book/source/06-DataVisualization/charts.rst

 Histograms
 ~~~~~~~~~~

 Histograms look a lot like bar charts, but they are used to tell us something a bit more specific.
 Histograms are used to tell us the frequency at which something occurred in our data.
 Going back to cookies one last time, we might ask in a month of cookie eating how many days did I eat exactly five cookies?
 How many days did I eat zero cookies?
 In a histogram of cookie consumption the x-axis would represent the number of cookies consumed; the y-axis would represent the number of times that specific value occurred.
-I honestly don't eat all that many cookies, so in a thirty day period the most common number of cookies consummed would be zero.
+I honestly don't eat all that many cookies, so in a thirty day period the most common number of cookies consumed would be zero.
 The next most common would probably be two, because who eats just one cookie?
 So if we looked at the bars in a histogram what we are seeing is the frequency (or count) of the number of times something occurs in our data.

 There is an additional complication to making histograms.
 When we make the chart we have to decide how many 'bins' to create along the x-axis.
 In the example above it might make sense to have each number represented by a single bin.
 This is the simplest kind of binning but its often not possible to do use the x-axis in this way.
 Let's say we wanted to make a histogram representing average monthly income for people from all around the world.
 It would not be possible to represent every value on the x-axis in a practical way - our chart would likely be  too long to be displayed.
 Instead we would make a decision about grouping certain ranges of incomes together.
 The histograms would then represent the frequency of data points that we placed into these 'bins'.
 How we choose to bin can have a significant impact on what the histogram looks like, and what conclusion we might come to about the data, so you will need to be careful and thoughtful about how you selected bins.